Last updated on September 13th, 2018 at 03:29 pm

 If there didn’t seem to be any hope of filling a primary procedure opening with another primary procedure then we would put an emergency patient or new patient into that spot.
 There was at least a 50/50 chance that we could do a major procedure on this new patient and salvage the day.

 I hope you’ve found some of the advice in this series helpful!
 If you can use any of it to keep your appointment book under control, I’d think it will have been worth your time!
 And remember, an efficient schedule doesn’t happen by accident.
 It’s something that needs to be constantly worked on.
 Effective scheduling policy gives the appointment secretary guidelines to quickly make decisions and allows them to keep the appointment book under control and productive.
+To really master the art of scheduling, I suggest attending our free seminar, The Art of Scheduling Productively Seminar, which is delivered to several cities across the United States!

 Good luck and I hope to see you soon at an MGE seminar!